 From: Jeremy M. Kronick and Farah Omran

-Jeremy M. Kronick is Associate Director of Research and Farah Omran is a junior policy analyst at the C.D.
+Jeremy M. Kronick is Associate Director of Research and Farah Omran is a Policy Analyst at the C.D.
 Howe Institute.

 To send a comment or leave feedback, email us at email@example.com.